peekjef72/httpapi_exporter/contribs/netscaler/README.md

 ## Usage

-I recommand to create a unix symbolic link from httpapi_exporter to netscaler_exporter so it is easy to distinguish in processes tree (top, ps)
+I recommend to create a unix symbolic link from httpapi_exporter to netscaler_exporter so it is easy to distinguish in processes tree (top, ps)

 ```shell
 ln -s httpapi_exporter netscaler_exporter